NVIDIA/aistore/docs/batch.md

 Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, and many more.

+> In the source code, all supported - and the most recently updated - *xactions* are enumerated [here](https://github.com/NVIDIA/aistore/blob/master/xaction/table.go).

 All [eXtended actions](/xaction/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.

 Global rebalance that gets triggered by any membership changes (nodes joining, leaving, powercycling, etc.) can be further visualized via `ais show rebalance` CLI.

+> Rebalance and a few other AIS jobs have their own CLI extensions.
+Generally, though, you can always monitor *xactions* via `ais show job xaction` command that also supports verbose mode and other options.

 AIS subsystems integrate subsystem-specific stats - e.g.: